DmitrySharabin/project-manager/README.md

 2. `cd` into the newly created folder and run `yarn install` to install the build tools (gulp & gulp plugins) and TailwindCSS
 3. Done!

-## Every time you work on Flashcards app
+## Every time you work on Project Manager app

 Run `gulp` before making any changes, to automatically build every time you save.